Transgender rights in New Zealand: Discrimination in the workplace

 Discrimination in the workplace particularly relates to access to employment, job retention and safety in the workplace.
-An inability to find a job can cause difficulties with having enough money, but also can cause a person to feel disconnected from the world.
+An inability to find a job can cause financial difficulties, but also can cause a person to feel disconnected from the world.
 Transgender people have reported harassment, violations of privacy, and unfair dismissals at the workplace.

 In light of the findings of the Human Rights Commission, the Department of Labour has issued a guide to transgender people in the workplace.
 It specifies that unless gender identity affects the ability to perform a job, employers or prospective employers are not permitted to ask if a person is transgender.
 Discrimination in the workplace on the basis of gender identity can be referred to the Human Rights Commission.